micro-community/development/roadmap/services.md

 ## Overview

-M3O is a serverless platform for microservices development.
+M3O is a cloud native platform for Micro services development.
 It is host to services offered by Micro to the world.
 Services are Go Micro based services serving a specific domain boundary via an RPC interface.
 Services provide some value but also act as building blocks for other services to be built on.